Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 On the other hand, there are situations where this combination of model can be useful.
-Typically, if the meta-data features did not come from the text itself, but represented the context in which the text has been extracted, then the BERT based model alone would not have anyways to access these features from the text.
+Typically, if the meta-data features did not come from the text itself, but represented the context in which the text has been extracted, then the BERT based model alone would not have any ways to access these features from the text.

-You should therefore read this section more as an illustration of what can be done, and how it can be done, rather than expect huge improvement in the performance of the model.
+You should therefore read this section more as an illustration of what can be done, and how it can be done, rather than expect a huge improvement in the performance of the model.

 The way I combine the models together is inspired by the [stacking](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.StackingClassifier.html) method of scikit-learn.
-The training tof he stacking procedure has two steps:
+The training of the stacking procedure has two steps:
 1. I use the two models I have to predict the probability of being a "disaster tweet" for each tweet of the training set, this gives for each of these tweets a tuple of 2 probabilities, which is essentially a point in the two-dimensional plane.
-2. I then use a third model that uses the probabilities fro the previous steps as training data
+2. I then use a third model that uses the probabilities from the previous steps as training data

 Then for the predictions the model runs as follows.
 1. Using the two first models predict the probability of each tweet.
-2. Using the third model and using the probabilities predicted in the first step, predict whether a tweet is about a disaster or not.
+2. Using the third model and using the probabilities predicted in the first step, predict whether a tweet is talking about a disaster or not.

 Let me show you how the validation data looks like with the prediction of the third model.

   <center>
     {% include image.html url="/assets/images/Kaggle:NLP-Twitter/Bert_vs_Forest_final.png" description="Figure 8.
 To each dot corresponds a tweet of the validation set.
 The position of the dot indicates the probability attributed by each of the two initial models (BERT and Forest) that the tweet speaks about a disaster.
 The color of the dot indicates the true classification of the dot (1=disaster, 0=not disaster).
 The background color indicates the probability that the final model attributes to each region of the graph.
-The bluer, the less likely (according to the model) the tweets in this region are to speak of a disaster." %}
+The bluer, the less likely (according to the model) the tweets in this region are to speak about a disaster." %}
   </center>
   <br>